Lavezlyn/gpt2/notes.md

   - Utilizes GPU if available, otherwise defaults to CPU.
   - The choice of optimizer (AdamW) is critical for training stability and convergence, especially in large models, due to its ability to handle sparse gradients and apply weight decay correctly.
   - Set matrix multiplication precision through `torch.set_float32_matmul_precision('high')`
+  - bfloat16 is a 16-bit floating-point format designed for machine learning.
+It retains the same 8-bit exponent as FP32 but reduces the mantissa to 7 bits, striking a balance between range and precision.

 ### 9. **Device Configuration**
 - **Purpose**: Determines the computing device (CPU, CUDA, or MPS) for model training.